TommyC37/tommyc37/README.md

 ### About me

-- ⚡ Sales, marketing, and operations dude turned entrepeneurial coder.
-- 🎮 I’m building an video game company called **Eager Gest** -- more details soon!
+- ⚡ Changing careers from Sales/Marketing/RevOps --> Cloud Engineer
-- 🌱 Currently learning **Django**.
+- 🌱 Currently learning **AWS Cloud**.
-- 👯 I’d love to collab with folks who know
 - 📫 How to reach me: tom@tomcobbcodes.com
-- 🤔 I’m looking for help with **Procedural Animation**
+- 🤔 I’m looking for help with **Network Security**
-- 💬 Ask me about sales and marketing ops
+- 💬 Ask me about Python